singh-man/books/crackingTheCoding/15_threadsAndLocks.md

     public  void third() {   ... }
 }
 ```
 The same instance of Foo will be passed to three different threads.
-ThreadA will call first threadB will call second, and thread( will call third.
+ThreadA will call first threadB will call second, and threadC will call third.
 Design a mechanism to ensure that first is called before second and second is called before third.

 SOLUTION